Learnable Weight Initialization for Volumetric Medical Image Segmentation: Method

 \subsection{Data Independent Weight Initialization}

-As discussed earlier, deep neural networks (DNNs) typically require a large amount of training data to achieve promising results.
+As discussed earlier, deep neural networks typically require a large amount of training data to achieve promising results.
 However, this is challenging in medical imaging tasks due to the scarcity of ample medical training data.
 Collecting and annotating medical images is a complex and expensive process.
-This becomes further problematic in case of transformers-based medical segmentation approaches due to the lack of inductive biases, thereby requiring a large amount of training data.
-Most existing medical image segmentation methods \cite{UNETR,UNETR++,nnFormer,TransBTS,SWINUNETR} address this issue by focusing on architectural improvements, such as integrating CNNs with ViTs to inherit the inductive biases, or using hierarchical structural representations.
+This becomes further problematic in the case of transformers-based medical segmentation approaches due to the lack of inductive biases, thereby requiring a large amount of training data.
+Most existing medical image segmentation methods \cite{SWINUNETR}, \cite{UNETR},\cite{UNETR++}, \cite{nnFormer} address this issue by focusing on architectural improvements, such as integrating CNNs with ViTs to inherit the inductive biases, or using hierarchical structural representations.
 These hybrid CNN-transformers approaches typically strive to improve the locality of ViTs.
 However, they mostly utilize the standard \textit{data-independent} initialization schemes such as truncated normal, Xavier \cite{glorot2010}, and Kaiming He \cite{he2015}, which do not explicitly take into account the volumetric characteristics of the medical segmentation data.
-For instance, the default weight initialization scheme in the UNETR framework \cite{UNETR} is Where $\mathcal{U}$ is a continuous uniform distribution, $\sigma$ is the standard deviation, $C$ is the number of input channels, and $ksize$ is the kernel size at position $i$.
+For instance, the default weight initialization scheme in the UNETR framework \cite{UNETR} is

+Where $\mathcal{U}$ is a continuous uniform distribution, $\sigma$ is the standard deviation, $C$ is the number of input channels, and $ksize$ is the kernel size at position $i$.

-We observe that the choice of the initialization scheme plays an important role in network learning and can affect the model convergence.
+We observe that the choice of the initialization scheme plays an important role in network learning and can affect model convergence.
 For instance, Fig. \ref{fig:Diff_init} (left) shows that UNETR \cite{UNETR} converges to different solutions based on the model initialization.
-Using data-independent initialization can likely limit the performance as medical segmentation datasets have fewer samples than the large-scale natural image benchmarks.
-Therefore, the model may struggle to learn the representations effectively during the training process, when the number of training samples is relatively lower with respect to the network parameters.
+We can see a substantial decrease in performance for UNETR when initialized using the Kaiming approach, whereas the truncated normal approach yields improved outcomes compared to UNETR's default initialization scheme.
+Using data-independent initialization schemes can likely limit the performance since medical segmentation datasets have fewer samples when compared with large-scale natural image benchmarks.
+Therefore, the model may struggle to learn the representations effectively during the training when the number of training samples is relatively lower with respect to the network parameters.